 The performance of all components (i.e., ceilings, walls, floors, slabs, and fenestration) can be traded off using the UA approach.
-Note that Items 3.1 through 3.3 of the National Rater Field Checklist shall be met regardless of the UA tradeoffs calculated.
+Note that Items 3.1 through 3.4 of the National Rater Field Checklist shall be met regardless of the UA tradeoffs calculated.

-- 8. Slab edge insulation is only required for slab-on-grade floors with a floor surface less than 12 inches below grade.
+- 9. Slab edge insulation is only required for slab-on-grade floors with a floor surface less than 12 inches below grade.
 Slab insulation shall extend to the top of the slab to provide a complete thermal break.
 If the top edge of the insulation is installed between the exterior wall and the edge of the interior slab, it shall be permitted to be cut at a 45-degree angle away from the exterior wall.
-Alternatively, the thermal break is permitted to be created using ≥ R-3 rigid insulation on top of the slab.
+The following alternatives apply: - a.
+Slab assemblies with an F-Factor equivalent to that of the insulation required in Item 3.2 of the National Rater Field Checklist may be used.
+F-Factors shall be determined using Table A6.3.1-1 from ASHRAE 90.1-2022 Appendix A. See www.energystar.gov/F-Factor for more details. - b.
+The thermal break is permitted to be created using ≥ R-3 rigid insulation on top of the slab.
 In such cases, up to 10% of the slab surface is permitted to not be insulated (e.g., for sleepers, for sill plates).
-Insulation installed on top of slab shall be covered by a durable floor surface (e.g., hardwood, tile, carpet). - 9.
+Insulation installed on top of slab shall be covered by a durable floor surface (e.g., hardwood, tile, carpet). - 10.
 Where an insulated wall separates a garage, patio, porch, or other unconditioned space from the conditioned space of the house, slab insulation shall also be installed at this interface to provide a thermal break between the conditioned and unconditioned slab.
 Where specific details cannot meet this requirement, partners shall provide the detail to EPA to request an exemption prior to the home's certification.
 EPA will compile exempted details and work with industry to develop feasible details for use in future revisions to the program.
-A list of currently exempted details is available at: energystar.gov/slabedge. - 10.
-If pursuing Track A, then Item 4a.1 and 4a.2 shall be completed, even if the field verification tasks in ANSI / RESNET / ACCA / ICC 310 are not applicable to any HVAC systems in the home (e.g., a home with a boiler and no AC).
-Item 4a.3 shall be completed if the home to be certified contains an air conditioner or heat pump; otherwise, 'N/A" shall be checked. - 11.
-As an alternative, the ENERGY STAR National HVAC Design Report may be collected in lieu of the ENERGY STAR National HVAC Design Supplement to Std.
-310 for Dwellings & Units.
-In such cases, at least two documents will still be collected an HVAC design report compliant with ANSI / RESNET / ACCA / ICC 310 plus the ENERGY STAR National HVAC Design Report.
-Note that for projects with more than one HVAC system, one ENERGY STAR National HVAC Design Report per system would need to be collected.
+A list of currently exempted details is available at: energystar.gov/slabedge.